-Second cycle qualification Qualifications that signify completion of the second cycle are award- ed to students who: have demonstrated knowledge and understanding that is found- ed upon and extends and/or enhances that typically associated with the first cycle, and that provides a basis or opportunity for originality in developing and/or applying ideas, often within a research context; Typically • can apply their knowledge and understanding, and problem solv- ing abilities in new or unfamiliar environments within broader (or multidisciplinary) contexts related to their field of study; 120 ECTS credits, with a have the ability to integrate knowledge and handle complexity, and formulate judgments with incomplete or limited information, but that include reflecting on social and ethical responsibilities linked to the application of their knowledge and judgments; minimum of 60 credits at • can communicate their conclusions, and the knowledge and ratio- nale underpinning these, to specialist and non-specialist audienc- es clearly and unambiguously; the 2nd cycle have the learning skills to allow them to continue to study in a manner that may be largely self-directed or autonomous.
-Qualifications that signify completion of the third cycle are awarded to students who: have demonstrated a systematic understanding of a field of study and mastery of the skills and methods of research associated with that field; • have demonstrated the ability to conceive, design, implement and adapt a substantial process of research with scholarly integrity; Third cycle qualification have made a contribution through original research that extends the frontier of knowledge by developing a substantial body of work, some of which merits national or international refereed publication; Not specified • are capable of critical analysis, evaluation and synthesis of new and complex ideas; • can communicate with their peers, the larger scholarly communi- ty and with society in general about their areas of expertise; can be expected to be able to promote, within academic and pro- fessional contexts, technological, social or cultural advancement in a knowledge based society.
+- Qualifications that signify completion of the second cycle are awarded to students who: have demonstrated knowledge and understanding that is founded upon and extends and/or enhances that typically associated with the first cycle, and that provides a basis or opportunity for originality in developing and/or applying ideas, often within a research context; Typically include 90- Second cycle can apply their knowledge and understanding, and problem solving abilities in new or unfamiliar environments within broader (or multidisciplinary) contexts related to their field of study; 120 ECTS qualification have the ability to integrate knowledge and handle complexity, and formulate judgments with incomplete or limited information, but that include reflecting on social and ethical responsibilities linked to the application of their knowledge and judgments: minimum of 60 credits at the level of can communicate their conclusions, and the knowledge and ratio- nale underpinning these, to specialist and non-specialist audiences clearly and unambiguously; the 2nd cycle have the learning skills to allow them to continue to study in a manner that may be largely self-directed or autonomous.
+Qualifications that signify completion of the third cycle are awarded to students who: have demonstrated a systematic understanding of a field of study and mastery of the skills and methods of research associated with that field; have demonstrated the ability to conceive, design, implement and adapt a substantial process of research with scholarly integrity; Third cycle qualification have made a contribution through original research that extends the frontier of knowledge by developing a substantial body of work, some of which merits national or international refereed publication; Not specified are capable of critical analysis, evaluation and synthesis of new and complex ideas; • can communicate with their peers, the larger scholarly community and with society in general about their areas of expertise; can be expected to be able to promote, within academic and professional contexts, technological, social or cultural advancement in a knowledge based society.